 Arrested for a parole violation or probation violation?

 If you're on probation or parole, you have strict rules to follow.
-Here's what happens if you commit a probation and parole violation in Columbia or elsewhere in South Carolina.
+Here's what happens if you commit a probation and parole violation in Columbia SC, or anywhere else in South Carolina.

 The Difference Between Probation and Parole

-If you find yourself in trouble with the law, you may find yourself confused by some of the legal jargon.
+If you find yourself in trouble with the law, you may be confused by some of the legal jargon.
 Navigating the legal system is a complicated process, which can lead to good people feeling railroaded by the system.

 What is Probation

+Probation is a type of punishment that requires offenders to follow certain rules given by the court in order to avoid serving time in jail.
 If you're a first time offender for a non-violent crime in South Carolina, the judge may offer you a sentence of probation.
-You could receive probation instead of jail time, but it can also be given to a defendant in addition to serving time.
+It's possible to receive a sentence of probation instead of jail time, but it can also be given to a defendant in addition to serving time.

 The court may also ask you to submit to house arrest and perform public service.
 Failure to meet any of these requirements could lead to a probation violation and probation revocation, meaning that you would face arrest and jail time.

-While this seems like a lot, probation is always a better alternative to jail.
-You can still see your family, go to sleep in your bed, and maintain a sense of freedom.
-It's also important to remember that 80% of probationers complete their program, so you can too with the right help and support system.
+While this might seem like a lot, probation is always a better alternative than jail.
+You can still see your family, go to sleep in your own bed, have a job, and maintain a sense of freedom.
+It's also important to remember that 80% of probationers complete their program, so you can too, with the right help and support system.

 Whether you get probation or jail time depends on several factors, with one of the most important being your legal representation.
 You need someone that will fight for you and work with the prosecution to ensure you receive a fair trial.
 The court will also take your previous record and commitments into account when deciding whether probation is a good option.